kubernetes/ingress-nginx/upgrade_ginkgo.md

 ### c.
 Create PR

-- Open pull request to promote the new controller image.
+- Open pull request to promote the new e2e-test-runner image.

 ### d.
 Merge